Questions every parent should ask:

 Only one in several thousand dancers will actually dance professionally.
 Although our students have gone on to perform with world renowned companies, that is only one small part of our dance story.
 Our primary mission is to be a positive influence on our students .
 A challenging, nurturing, and exciting dance program can help a child be a success academically, develop healthy life habits, instill team social skills, and evoke life long habits of discipline.
 Helping parents raise responsible, caring, intelligent children is our primary objective.
 We utilize the art of ballet to achieve that ideal.

 Young child dance - Is the young child program engaging, well planned, and creative?

-Preschool dancers learn entirely differently from elementary age students.
+Preschool dancers learn entirely differently than elementary age students.
 Young children learn best through structured play.
-Wilmington School of Ballet has the unique advantage of being home to a preschool (Wilmington Preschool of the Arts) and hence having a great deal of early childhood education.
-Each month children learn new games, songs, rhymes, stories, and skills.
+Wilmington School of Ballet has the unique advantage of being home to a preschool (wilmington preschool of the arts) and hence having a great deal of early childhood education f month children learn new games, songs, rhymes, stories, and skills.
 Every dance class utilizes new props and dance toys.
-Children believe they are playing while they learn the real French terminology, famous ballet stories, and accurate ballet steps.
+Children believe they are playing while they learn the real french terminology, famous ballet stories, and accurate ballet steps.
 Little children have a magical experience in our dance classes and develop a love of learning.

 Class size - What are the class sizes and are there assistant teachers?

-Development - Does the elementary dance program develop in a planned sequential manner?
+Development - Does the elementary dance program develop in planned sequential manner?